-The crop distributions for the three geographical areas were found to be almost identical, with some differences in crop cover between spring and winter cereals as well as larger proportions of maize and catch crops in W Jutland (Figure 4.5).
-There is a clear trend indicating a decrease in areas with cereals and an increase in the areas with catch crops with increasing livestock density.
+The crop distributions for the three geographical areas were found to be almost identical, with some differences in cover between spring and winter cereals as well as larger proportion of maize and catch crops in W Jutland (Figure 4.5).
+There is a clear trend indicating a decrease in areas with cereals and increase in the areas with cash crops with increasing livestock density.
 In addition, the area with fodder crops increases with increasing livestock density.
-The area with roughage amounted to 58, 66 and 75% for the three groups, 0-100, 100-140, 140-170 use of organic N including manure ha-1, respectively, whereas derogation farms grew roughage on an average of 88% of the area.
+The area with roughage amounted to 54, 65 and 73% for the three groups, 0-100, 100-140, 140-170 use of organic N including manure ha-1, respectively, whereas derogation farms grew roughage on an average of 90% of the area.

 The effect of derogation on nitrate leaching was evaluated separately for the three geographical areas.
 The nitrogen input as well as the field nitrogen balances increased with increasing livestock density (Table 4.6).
 Modelled nitrate leaching is generally a combined effect of two opposing mechanisms - an increase in leaching due to increased nitrogen input and a decrease in leaching due to an increased area with roughage and catch crops.
 Table 4.6 shows that the modelled nitrate leaching generally increased with increasing livestock density and hence with increasing nitrogen input.
-Thus, differences occurred in the modelled annual nitrogen leaching of 0, 6 and 6 kg N ha-1, respectively, between derogation farms and farms using 140-170 kg N ha-1 of N in manure and other organic fertilisers in the three Jutland regions N, NW and W, respectively.
-Modelled nitrate concentrations in the soil water leaving the root zone were 2, 6, and 4 mg NO3 l-1 higher for derogation farms than for cattle farms using 140-170 kg N ha-1 of N in manure and other organic fertilisers in Jutland N, NW and W, respectively.
+Thus, differences occurred in the modelled annual nitrogen leaching of 8, 6 and 9 kg N ha-1, respectively, between derogation farms and farms using 140-170 kg N ha-1 of organic N in the three Jutland regions.
+Similarly, modelled nitrate concentrations in the soil water leaving the root zone were 10, 10, and 6 mg NO3 l-1 higher for derogations farms than for cattle farms using 140-170 kg organic N ha-1 in W, NW and N of Jutland, respectively.

-Figure 4.5 Average crop distribution for four groups of livestock density in N, NW and W Jutland in 2020.
-Combined dataset from the single payment register and the fertiliser accounts.
-Organic farms were not included in the analysis.
+Figure 4.5 Average crop distribution for four groups of livestock density calculated for the total use of organic nitrogen including manure (kg N ha 1) in N, NW and W Jutland in 2019.
+Combined dataset from the single payment register and the fertilizer accounts.

 The use of legumes (clover, alfalfa, peas) in grass and cereal silage is shown in Table 4.7.
 The general trend is that derogation farms grow less legumes than non-derogation farms (Table 4.7).
 Thus, clover or alfalfa (max.
-50% share) in rotation grass was used on 71% of the rotation grass area for derogation farms and on 76-80% for nonderogation farms.
-For permanent grass including legumes, the equivalent values were 21% for derogation farms and 21-38% for non-derogation farms.
-Cereal silage with peas amounted to 13% of the silage area for derogation farms and 13-19% for non-derogation farms.
+50% share) in rotation grass was used on 76% of the rotation grass area for derogation farms and on 81-90% for non-derogation farms.
+For permanent grass, the equivalent values were 20% for derogation farms and 27-39% for non-derogation farms.
+Cereal silage with peas amounted to 6% of the silage area for derogation farms and 13-18% for non-derogation farms.

-Table 4.6 N inputs, N balances and nitrate leaching and nitrate concentration at the bottom of the root zone calculated for four groups of livestock densities at cattle farms and for three geographical areas in Jutland, Denmark, 2020.
-Combined dataset from the single payment register and the fertiliser accounts.
-Organic farms were not included in the analysis.
+Table 4.6 N inputs, N balances and nitrate leaching and nitrate concentration at the bottom of the root zone calculated for four groups of livestock density at cattle farms and for three geographical areas in Jutland, Denmark, 2019.
+Combined dataset from the single payment register and the fertilizer accounts.